Full Name:

 Biography

 Private John Samuel MacIsaac was born in Dunmore to Lauchlin MacIsaac and Mary MacDonald.
-He enlisted March 16, 1916 in the 193rd Highlanders Regiment.
+He enlisted in Antigonish on March 16, 1916 with the 193rd Highlanders Regiment.
 MacIsaac was discharged September 14, 1916 due to being deemed medically unfit.

-Following the war, MacIsaac worked Canadian National Railway for 40 years and as a station agent in Port Hood, Monastery, Heatherton and Tracadie.
-MacIsaac married Margaret Mary MacDonnell, in the 1920s, who died in 1956.
+Following the war, MacIsaac worked for Canadian National Railway for 40 years as a station agent in Port Hood, Iverness County as well as the communities of Monastery, Heatherton and Tracadie in Antigonish County.
+MacIsaac married Margaret Mary MacDonnell in the 1920s, who died in 1956.
 He later married Elizabeth Grant.
 MacIsaac died June 4, 1985.
 He had two sons and a daughter.
 MacIsaac is buried in St. Peter’s Church cemetery in Tracadie, Antigonish County.

 Additional Media